Brain-Inspired Stepwise Patch Merging for Vision Transformers

 In the brain, the primary visual cortex (V1), integral to initial visual processing, houses neurons with relatively small receptive fields that are crucial for detecting fine, localized visual features such as edges and orientations.
-As visual information propagates to higher cortical areas like V2, V3, and V4, neurons with increasingly larger receptive fields integrate these initial perceptions, facilitating the recognition of more complex patterns and broader contextual elements~\cite{hubel1962receptive,livingstone1988segregation,zeki1978functional}.
+As visual information propagates to higher cortical areas like V2, V3, and V4, neurons with increasingly larger receptive fields integrate these initial perceptions, facilitating the recognition of more complex patterns and broader contextual elements~\cite{hubel1962receptive}.
 Additionally, the visual cortex benefits from a dynamic feedback system where higher-order areas like the inferotemporal cortex (IT) provide contextual modulation to lower areas.
-This top-down modulation is essential for refining the perception of local features within their broader environmental matrix, enhancing both the accuracy and relevance of visual processing~\cite{gilbert2013top,bullier2001integrated,lamme2000distinct}.
+This top-down modulation is essential for refining the perception of local features within their broader environmental matrix, enhancing both the accuracy and relevance of visual processing~\cite{gilbert2013top}.

-Inspired by the nuanced neurobiological mechanisms of the human visual cortex, particularly the orchestrated activities across various cortical areas, we introduce Stepwise Patch Merging (SPM), a novel approach designed to enhance the receptive field while preserving local details.
+Inspired by the orchestrated activities across various cortical areas, we introduce Stepwise Patch Merging (SPM), as shown in Fig.~\ref{fig:spm}, a novel approach designed to enhance the receptive field while preserving local details.
 SPM framework consists of two sequential stages: Multi-Scale Aggregation (MSA) and Guided Local Enhancement (GLE).
 In the MSA stage, spatial dimensions are preserved while channel dimensions are increased to a designated size.
 This process aggregates multi-scale information, enriching the semantic content to accommodate the increased capacity of the feature map.
 Subsequently, the GLE stage reduces the spatial dimensions of the feature map while maintaining the channel dimensions.
 Given that the input to GLE already contains rich semantic information, this stage emphasizes local information, optimizing it for downstream dense prediction tasks such as object detection and semantic segmentation.
-The distinct focus and reasonable division of labor between the MSA and GLE modules ensure that the SPM architecture serves as a flexible, drop-in replacement for existing hierarchical vision transformers.
+The distinct focus and reasonable division of labor between the MSA and GLE modules ensure that the SPM architecture serves as a flexible, drop-in replacement for existing HVTs.